Eyebrow Background Glow

 FAST is AWS's official full-stack starter template for building production-ready agentic applications on Amazon Bedrock AgentCore.
 It ships with a secure React frontend, AgentCore backend, Cognito auth, CloudWatch observability, and all infrastructure defined as code via AWS Cloud Development Kit (CDK) (plus a Terraform option).

-The CDK stack (infra-cdk/) handles everything: Cognito User Pool, ECR, AgentCore Runtime, and CloudFront distribution - deployed in a single command with no manual AWS console work.
+The CDK stack (infra-cdk/) handles everything: Cognito User Pool, ECR, AgentCore Runtime, and Amplify hosting - deployed in a single command with no manual AWS console work.

 The integration adds a CopilotKit runtime Lambda that connects to both the LangGraph and Strands AG-UI endpoints via HttpAgent and routes requests from the React frontend.